smileyface12349/wedding-website/README.md

 ## Setup Instructions

 1. Fork this repository.
-2. Run `dotnet restore`.
+2. Install .NET 9 SDK.
-3. Set up the database (might be `dotnet ef database update`, but that might not create it, TBD).
+3. Run `dotnet restore`.
-4. Install .NET 9 SDK.
+4. Install dotnet ef, then run `dotnet ef database update` to set up the database.
-5. Run the website with `dotnet run Program.cs`.
+5. Run the website with `dotnet run Program.cs` (in `/WeddingWebsite`).
 This will host your website locally.

 Once you've done these essential steps in this order, you can do some other steps:
 - Customise the website (see below).